DJ White Shadow: Career

 Blair's work in music took him to television when was hired by Anheuser-Busch to work on its #upforanything campaign for the 2015 Super Bowl.
 He was featured in the company's "Coin" advertisement that featured a life size maze resembling the 1980 video game Pac-Man.
 The music for the commercial was a remix of the original Pac-Man music, mixed by DJ White Shadow himself.
 Blair also worked with Namco on the project, the copyright holder to the original Pac-Man.

 In 2015, Blair was named the North American music director of W Hotels where he continues to oversee musical branding in over 25 of the company's locations.
 In 2016, W Hotels partnered with Billboard on an emerging artist series called Next Up that Blair also worked on.
 Blair was also the "brainchild" behind the hotel chain's "W Sound Suites" which are recording studios located within select W Hotels and available to touring musicians.
 The first W Sound Suite was inaugurated in May 2016 at W Bali - Seminyak.
 The first North American Sound Suite opened in April 2017 at W Seattle.

 After the launch of the Sound Suite in Seattle, Blair announced that he had recently finished six weeks of studio work with Lady Gaga.
 In September 2017, the soundtrack for My Little Pony: The Movie was released which Blair executive produced.
 That same month, he headlined the Green Tie Ball to benefit Gateway Green in Chicago.
-In October, Lady Gaga revealed that Blair would be the main producer on her sixth studio album, Joanne.
-Blair has referred to the upcoming album as the "little sister" of Gaga's 4th studio album, Artpop.
+In October, Lady Gaga revealed that Blair would be the main producer on her next album for A Star Is Born.
+Blair has referred to Joanne album as the "little sister" of Gaga's 4th studio album, Artpop.

 In 2018, he co-wrote and produced 6 of the 19 songs on the soundtrack for Lady Gaga and Bradley Cooper's 2018 film, A Star Is Born.
 The soundtrack debuted at number 1 on the Billboard 200 chart and won the Grammy Award for Best Compilation Soundtrack for Visual Media.

-Blair is a NFT enthusiast and collector.
-He collaborated with artist Romero Britto in 2021 on a NFT project to benefit St. Jude Children's Research Hospital.
-In 2022 he launched his own social token, $DJWS, on the platform Rally.
+Blair collaborated with artist Romero Britto in 2021 on a NFT project to benefit St. Jude Children's Research Hospital.